m3ccanico/froster/README.md

 # Introduction

-Froster is a collection of three scripts to upload, download, or list data on Amazon Glacier.
+Froster is a collection of three scripts to upload, download, or list data from Amazon Glacier.

+The script `froster.py` creates a TAR file of all files within a folder, optionally compress it, and uploads it to Amazon Glacer.

+The script `list.py` lists all archives in a vault on Amazon Glacier.

+The script `defroster.py` downloads an archive from a vault and unpacks the TAR file into a specific folder.

 # Installation